ddeutils/ddedocs/docs/basics/data_warehouse/dwh-kimball-approach.md

 to retrieve data from a data warehouse.
 They are optimized to perform the Select operation and are used in the basic design framework to build highly optimized and functional data warehouses.

+The Kimball approach is called bottom-up because we start with user-specific data marts, which are the core building blocks of our conceptual data warehouse.
+It's critical to know which model best meets your needs from the start; so that it can be incorporated into the data warehouse structure.

+* Begin by identifying and documenting the most significant business operations, demands, and queries that are being asked.
+* All data sources available across the organisation should be documented.
+* Create ETL pipelines that gather, modify, and load data into a de-normalised data model from data sources.
+The dimensional model is constructed in the form of either a star schema or a snowflake schema.
+* The dimensional model has frequently constructed around and within dimensional data marts for specific departments.

 ## What is Data Dimensional Modelling?